KITcii/smart-contract-dev-support/Architectural Patterns/Observer Pattern/README.md

 # Observer Pattern
 ## Context
-The Observer Pattern is applicable whenever smart contracts are updated whose functions are invoked by other smart contracts.
-The Observer Pattern involves a Caller Contract (the smart contract invoking the function) and a Target Contract (the smart contract whose function is invoked).
+The Observer pattern is applicable to Ethereum smart contracts that are invoked by other contracts and updated by redeployment in the future.
+When a smart contract is deployed in an updated version, the contract has a new address.
+All calling contracts must update the address to reference the latest version of the smart contract.

 ``Applies to: [] EOSIO    [X] Ethereum    [] Hyperledger Fabric``